pzgz/slickgrid_rails/README.md

 # Slickgrid for rails

-A simple wrap of slickgrid for rails, asset pipeline enabled
+A simple wrap of [SlickGrid](https://github.com/mleibman/SlickGrid) for rails, asset pipeline enabled.

 ## Installation